public class RedundantModifierCheck extends AbstractCheck

 inside of interfaces can be abstract or non abstract.

-modifier is allowed.
+So, abstract modifier is allowed.

 Fields in interfaces and annotations are automatically public, static and final, so these modifiers are redundant as well.